BookLaugh/adk-financial-analyzer/Basic-Stock-Analyzer/README.md

 - Target price range for next 3 months
 - Key positive and negative factors

-## Coming in Future Blogs

-In upcoming installments of this series, we'll enhance this basic analyzer with:

-- **Portfolio management** - Analyze multiple stocks and suggest allocation strategies
-- **Technical indicators** - Add real data and advanced technical analysis
-- **Visualization** - Create charts and visual representations of analysis
-- **Sentiment analysis** - Incorporate sentiment from social media and news
-- **Agent memory** - Add persistent memory for tracking past recommendations
-- **Mobile interface** - Make the analyzer accessible on mobile devices

 ## Notes

 - Analysis takes approximately 1-3 minutes to complete depending on query complexity
 - API rate limits may apply when performing multiple analyses in succession
 - This tool is for informational purposes only and should not be considered professional financial advice